New Mexico Homes and Lifestyles

 The Spanish and American Indian influences have brought several specialized words and terms into area homeowners’ vocabularies.
 Here are a few often peculiar terms describing New Mexico home features:

-- Adobe: Adobe is a brick formation created from mud, straw, and gravel.
+- Adobe: a brick formation created from mud, straw, and gravel.
 Used heavily by the Spanish and Native Americans, it provides an excellent insulation barrier from the hot summer and winter cold.
 Still used today, it is a coveted feature of many Southwest-styled homes.

 - Latilla: Small (1-2 inch diameter) peeled poles used to accent the ceiling.
 In old the old world, the Latilla was part of the supporting structure of the roof system.
 Straight, uniform Latillas are usually made of aspen, although some homeowners prefer the more rustic look of Saguaro cactus or other woods.